AstarNetwork/astar-docs/docs/builder-guides/XVM and WASM/interact_with_wasm_contract.md

 ## Web3 accounts

-You will need a Substrate account to sign messages.
-You can use dev accounts like Alice, Bob, Charlie, ..etc, or create new ones.
+We will need a Substrate account to sign messages.
+We can use dev accounts like Alice, Bob, Charlie, ..etc, or create new ones.

 ## Contract build artifacts